vporton/coding_challenge/README.md

 I configured a Django middleware to automatically generate ETag for all GET responses.
 This can be removed if you would like a proxy server to do it for you instead.
 However, that's not very important, as the responses are usually small.

-Ideally we should add ETag and last mod time to our responses, but that's would be not easy and error-prone.
+Ideally we should add last mod time to our responses, but that's would be not easy and error-prone.